 - Stuttering affects four times as many males as females.

-- Despite decades of research, there are no clear-cut answers to the causes of stuttering, but much has been learned about factors which contribute to its development.
+- Despite decades of research, there are no clear-cut answers to the causes of stuttering, but genetic mutations in the motor cortex of the brain have been identified in people who stutter.

-- As a result, tremendous progress has been made in the prevention of stuttering in young children.
+- Tremendous progress has been made in the prevention of stuttering in young children.
 Appropriate early intervention can result in a cure for children under 5 years of age.

-- People who stutter are self-conscious about their stuttering and often let the disability determine the vocation they choose.
+- People who stutter can be self-conscious about their stuttering and often let the disability determine the vocation they choose.

 - There are no instant miracle cures for stuttering.
 Therapy is not an overnight process.